 TripAdvisor has faced criticism in recent weeks over its deletion of accounts of sexual assault at various hotels.
 The company cited its policy on “family-friendly” language as its reason for the removal and swiftly apologised.
 It’s since rolled out a new tag to identify establishments where such incidents have occurred.

-Fake reviews are the other big issue; the idea that either businesses themselves or their competitors might game the system with floods of fake positive or negative testimonials.
-Seedy online firms have even popped up solely to serve this purpose, though most big sites have been cracking down on them for years.
+Fake reviews are the other big issue; the idea that either businesses themselves or their competitors might flood the system with fake testimonials.
+Seedy online firms have emerged with the sole intent of serving this purpose, though most big sites have been cracking down on them for years.
 In June, a BBC investigation suggested that at least 20 per cent of comments posted on review websites were fake.

 The company revealed last year that it uses a review filter, which sifts through the more than 83 million reviews that have been submitted to the site in order to identify and recommend the most useful and reliable ones.